Crossing the Line Again: Event

 The sixth match of the evening pitted D-Von Dudley against The Sandman.
 A short, violent bout ended when a bloodied Sandman pinned Dudley after a diving leg drop onto a steel chair he placed on Dudley's face.
 Following the match, D-Von Dudley stole The Sandman's Singapore cane and used it to beat him down.
 D-Von's estranged brothers Buh Buh Ray Dudley and Spike Dudley came to the ring to stop the attack, but Buh Buh Ray Dudley turned heel by siding with D-Von and joining in the attack.
-After Spike attempted to stop the attack, the newly-formed Dudley Boyz executed the first-ever 3D on him.
-The Gangstas then charged the ring, but were also beaten down by The Dudley Boyz.
+After Spike attempted to stop the attack, the newly-formed Dudley Boyz executed the first-ever "Dudley Death Drop" on him.
+The Gangstas then charged the ring, but were also beaten down by the Dudley Boyz.

 The first tag team match of the night saw The Eliminators defend their ECW World Tag Team Championship against Rob Van Dam and Sabu.
-A lengthy bout ended after Van Dam received the Total Elimination.
-Following the match, Taz came to the ring to confront Sabu, goading him to agree to face him at the upcoming pay-per-view.
+A lengthy bout ended after Van Dam received Total Elimination.
+Following the match, Taz came to the ring to confront Sabu, goading him to agree to face him at Barely Legal|.

 The penultimate match saw Terry Funk defeat Tommy Rich by submission using his signature spinning toe hold.

-In the main event, The Pitbulls and Tommy Dreamer joined forces against The Triple Threat (Brian Lee, Chris Candido, and Shane Douglas).
+In the main event, the Pitbulls and Tommy Dreamer joined forces against the Triple Threat (Brian Lee, Chris Candido, and Shane Douglas).
 The match ended when Dreamer and Pitbull #2 superbombed Pitbull #1 through a table on which Douglas was lying.
 Candido's former valet from his World Wrestling Federation days, Kloudi, attempted to interfere on his behalf during the match, but was chased away by Dreamer's girlfriend Beulah McGillicutty.
 The Pitbulls and Dreamer were assisted by an unnamed masked man who distracted The Triple Threat and prevented their valet Francine from interfering.

 Aftermath

-After joining forces at Crossing the Line Again, Buh Buh Ray Dudley and D-Von Dudley wrestled for much of the following 19 years as The Dudley Boyz.
-They became a dominant tag team, winning the ECW, IWGP, NWA, TNA, WCW, WWE, and WWF Tag Team Championships before finally disbanding in December 2016.
+After joining forces at Crossing the Line Again, Buh Buh Ray Dudley and D-Von Dudley wrestled for much of the following 19 years as the Dudley Boyz.
+They became a dominant tag team, winning the ECW World Tag Team Championship, IWGP Tag Team Championship, NWA World Tag Team Championship, TNA World Tag Team Championship, WCW World Tag Team Championship, WWE Raw Tag Team Championship, and WWF World Tag Team Championship tag team championships before disbanding in December 2016.